sylvainzircher/sylvainzircher.github.io/_posts/resource/2020-06-01-translate-and-detect-language.md

 ![png]({{ 'assets/img/googlesheets/img-googletranslate/googletranslate.png' | relative_url }})

-Here is more, you can use _GOOGLETRANSLATE_ in collaboration with the _DETECTLANGUAGE_ function, so you can let Google Sheets figure out the target language:
+Here is more, you can use _GOOGLETRANSLATE_ in collaboration with the _DETECTLANGUAGE_ function, so you can let Google Sheets figure out the original language:

 ```
 =googletranslate(A1,detectlanguage(A1),"en")